X01XX/UES-LISP/README.md

 LISP does not check function argument types, or result, as RUST does.
 But you can code checks.

 LISP allows keywords for arguments.
-My favorite use is in a function like: (defun is-subset-of (&key sub sup) ... so its hard to mix up multiple arguments that have the same type.
+My favorite use is in a function like: (defun is-subset-of (&key sub sup) ... so its hard to mix up the order of arguments.

 To run: gcl